Taxonomic rank: Significance and problems

-Of these many ranks, the most basic is species.
-However, this is not to say that a taxon at any other rank may not be sharply defined, or that any species is guaranteed to be sharply defined.
-It varies from case to case.
-Ideally, a taxon is intended to represent a clade, that is, the phylogeny of the organisms under discussion, but this is not a requirement.
+Of these many ranks, many systematists consider that the most basic (or important) is the species, but this opinion is not universally shared.
+Thus, species are not necessarily more sharply defined than taxa at any other rank, and in fact, given the phenotypic gaps created by extinction, in practice, the reverse is often the case.
+Ideally, a taxon is intended to represent a clade, that is, the phylogeny of the organisms under discussion, but this is not a requirement of the zoological and botanical codes.